-So here is how to evaluate a business idea you plunge into making your idea a reality.
+So here is how you can evaluate a business idea you plunge into making your it a reality.

 Next, examine your market and analyze your potential buyers and competitors.
 Is there a large demand for your product?
 Is the competition fierce?

 Lastly, identify your unique selling proposition.
 Consider the ways you can make your product “the better choice” in the market.

 Once you have the right answers to all these questions, you’ll be ready to take the next step in your entrepreneurial venture!